sdiemert/CSEducationTools/arduino/binary_counter/README.md

 ### The Code

-The code for the binary counter:
+The code for the binary counter is available in the `binary_counter.ino` file, but it is copy and pasted here as well.

 ```
 int COLUMN1 = 11;